-True story: I almost didn’t have my visa in time for my departure to Thailand.
+True story: I almost didn’t have my visa in time for my departure flight to Thailand.
 Thai visas are one of the more complicated to obtain and there are many rules and regulations, which is why I want to tell you all how to get a Thai Tourist Visa.
 It’s important that you alott yourself enough time before traveling to Thailand to ensure you receive your passport and visa back from the consulate in time for your trip.

 This is how to get a Thai Tourist Visa if you’re a United States citizen.

 Note: You must have at least 1 blank page left on your passport and at least 6 months validity until passport expiration to apply for a Thai visa.

 Step 1: Decide which type of Thai Visa you need.

 The U.S. Embassy to Thailand will give you more in-depth information.

 If you want to travel Thailand for more than 30 days, you will be required to get a Tourist Visa prior to arriving in Thailand.

 Single Entry Visa:

 The tourist visa must generally be used within 90 days from the date of issue and allows an initial stay of 60 days.
 Once in Thailand, you can extend your visa for an additional 30 days, for a 90 day total.
 To extend your visa, it costs 1900 baht and you can do so at the immigration office in Chiang Mai or Bangkok.